10 minute read

 Before we dive into the details of what omnichannel customer service is, let us first understand what we mean by a channel.

-Examples of such channels include:
+Mainly, such channels include:

 - Phone Calls